Corcept Therapeutics Incorporated (CORT) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., March 24, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Corcept Therapeutics Incorporated ("Corcept" or the "Company") (NASDAQ: CORT).
+LOS ANGELES, March 31, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Corcept Therapeutics Incorporated ("Corcept" or the "Company") (NASDAQ: CORT).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CORCEPT THERAPEUTICS INCORPORATED (CORT), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE APRIL 21, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?